 To begin with the positives, Russian tortoises normally reach about 4 or 5 inches in straight-line shell length, making them an excellent choice for someone just beginning their experience with tortoises.

-However, new keepers will face several significant hurdles in order to care for them successfully.
+However, new keepers will face several significant hurdles to care for them successfully.
 Because they are herbivorous and active during the day, these diurnal organisms need full-spectrum lighting and a properly balanced diet.

 But what’s most concerning is that they don’t breed very frequently.
 Most Russian tortoises for sale are captive-bred specimens originally captured in the wild.
 New keepers would be well to search out specimens produced in captivity, as these are readily available.